php-dev-br/laravel-doc-pt-br/helpers.md

 <a name="method-secure-url"></a>
 #### `secure_url()` {.collection-method}

-The `secure_url` function generates a fully qualified HTTPS URL to the given path.
-Additional URL segments may be passed in the function's second argument:
+The `secure_url` function generates a fully qualified HTTPS URL to the given path:

     $url = secure_url('user/profile');